Honors Capstone Project

 In coordination with the teachers located in each of these countries, I sent a package with one-time use cameras, as well as other necessary materials and a detailed set of instructions outlining how the project should be carried out.
 After obtaining permission from a parent/guardian, each child was given a camera and instructed to take photographs documenting his or her life.
 Exactly what elements to record were not specified; the child was open to interpret this prompt as he/she may.

 After taking all available photographs with the camera, the child was then instructed to return the camera to the teacher and, following a provided outline, write an essay providing some information about themselves as well as insight into what they had photographed.
 After all students completed these steps, the teacher mailed the package back to me in theUnited States.

 Upon receipt of the packages, I reviewed all of the photographs and essays.
 These materials were then made into a website which can be viewed at thecameraproject.com.
 The implementation of the data into a website allows the data to act as an educational tool for both the students and the world.

 In essence, my project accentuates the beauty of the world that connects us to one another, a beauty that is deep and surpasses the realm of aesthetics.
 I have found that children see the world with purity and innocence.
 It also serves as a reminder that, despite cultural nuances, we are all so similar – accentuating the importance of experience and human contact.
 As such, the increased opportunities for this human connection, in light of the interconnectedness of contemporary society, should be continually acknowledged, appreciated and explored.

 Mulvehill, Erin, "The World Through Young Eyes: A Photo/Essay Exploration of How Children Perceive Their Environment in the Modern Day" (2009).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 414.

 Creative Commons License